Back to Freepik Calendar

 Life, Passion, and Resurrection of Jesus Christ

-The death and Resurrection of Jesus Christ marked a hiatus in Christianity
+The death and Resurrection of Jesus Christ marked an important point in Christianity

 325 A.C.